Tooth Extractions in Wayne, MI

 A surgical extraction is a bit more complex than a general tooth extraction.
 Typically, we’ll complete this treatment when a tooth hasn’t broken through the gum line or hasn’t fully grown into the mouth.

 During a surgical extraction procedure, Dr. Seth will administer a local anesthetic so you won’t feel a thing.
 She’ll safely make a small incision into your gums to access the affected tooth and gently remove it.

 Wisdom Tooth Removal

 Your third molars, or wisdom teeth, typically don’t grow in until your teenage or early adult years.
 Some patients’ wisdom teeth may never grow in, so extraction isn’t always necessary.
 However, your third molars will need to be removed if they begin to impact surrounding teeth and result in future complications.

-Dr. Khan can help determine whether or not wisdom tooth removal is necessary during your routine checkup and oral examination.
+Dr. Seth can help determine whether or not wisdom tooth removal is necessary during your routine checkup and oral examination.